 Trade facilitation is an important driver for the expansion of international trade.
 Reducing time to market, and the cost of trade, is critical to be able to compete in today's globalised world and complex supply chains, and to improving the competitiveness of a nation or region.
-The global supply chain has in recent years become increasingly sophisticated, with different parts of the manufacturing process spread around the world and Enhanced around the region. participation in global supply chain networks has also been identified as one of the key factors behind the rapid growth in ASEAN.
+The global supply chain has in recent years become increasingly sophisticated, with different parts of the manufacturing process spread around the world and region. around the participation in global supply chain networks has also been identified as one of the key factors behind the rapid growth in ASEAN.

-TRADE FACILITATION REFORMS HELP BOOST GOVERNMENT REVENUES BY INCREASING TRADE FLOWS, HENCE EXPANDING THE TAX BASE, INCREASING TAX COLLECTION EFFICIENCY FOR ANY GIVEN LEVEL OF IMPORTS, AND INCREASING DETECTION OF CUSTOMS FRAUD AND CORRUPTION importers to stimulate trade, investment and improve productivity.
+Trade facilitation seeks to reduce the transaction costs faced by exporters and importers to stimulate trade, investment and improve productivity.
 Customs plays a critical role in facilitating trade as customs and other border procedures have a direct impact on trade costs.
 Streamlined procedures, simplified documentation requirements and automation are the most critical aspects for efficient customs clearance procedures.
 Striving to simplify, standardise and harmonise customs procedures across the region would greatly ease trade and have a direct positive impact on costs.
 This is clearly recognised in the AEC Blueprint 2025.
 Doing so would prove to a boon for MSMEs, the very companies that are presently less well placed to handle customs bureaucracy.